Starrigavan Creek Cabin

 About

-Starrigavan Creek Cabin is a drive-up log cabin constructed in 2008 from young Sitka spruce trees, making it the first young-growth cabin and first cabin within a recreation area in the Tongass National Forest.
-The cabin occupies an old campsite within the major camping loop of Starrigavan Recreation Area, situated next to Starrigavan Creek and surrounded by temperate rainforest of hemlock and spruce.
-The cabin accommodates up to 8 people with one single bunk over an accessible bunk on the main level and two double-size bunks in the upstairs loft.
-The main level features a table with benches, wood stove for heat, cooking counter, and basic amenities.
-No electricity or indoor plumbing is provided.
-A vault toilet is located 200 feet from the cabin and artesian well water is 300 feet away.
-Outside amenities include a picnic table, combination campfire ring and grill with log benches, and a bench overlooking the creek.
-The recreation area offers diverse forest, estuary, and marine habitats.
-Visitors enjoy saltwater and freshwater fishing, kayaking, photography, hiking on trails including the Estuary Life Trail, Forest and Muskeg Trail, and Mosquito Cove Trail.
-Wildlife viewing opportunities include brown bears, spawning salmon, bald eagles, great blue herons, river otters, and Sitka black-tailed deer.
-Access to Sitka is only by ferry or airplane; the cabin is a 2-minute drive from the Alaska Marine Highway ferry terminal or 7 miles from downtown Sitka.
+Starrigavan Creek Cabin is a drive-up, seasonally accessible log cabin within Starrigavan Recreation Area on Baranof Island.
+Built in 2008 from young Sitka spruce trees harvested around Starrigavan Creek to improve wildlife and fish habitat, it was the first young-growth cabin and first cabin within a recreation area in Tongass National Forest.
+The cabin sits next to Starrigavan Creek surrounded by temperate rainforest of hemlock and spruce.
+The 16x20-foot cabin accommodates up to 8 people with one single bunk over an accessible bunk on the main level and two double-size bunks in the upstairs loft.
+Furnishings include a table with benches, two chairs, and a bench overlooking the creek.
+Heat comes from a wood stove (bring firewood in 15-inch lengths).
+An artesian well is located 300 feet away and a vault toilet 200 feet from the cabin.
+Outside, there is a picnic table and combination campfire ring/grill with log benches.
+Parking accommodates up to four standard vehicles.
+The surrounding Starrigavan Recreation Area offers saltwater and freshwater fishing, kayaking, photography, hiking, and birding.
+Trails include Estuary Life Trail, Forest and Muskeg Trail, and Mosquito Cove Trail.
+Wildlife includes brown bear, spawning coho and pink salmon, bald eagles, great blue herons, river otters, and Sitka black-tailed deer.
+Food must be stored in the cabin or vehicle due to active brown bear presence.

 Directions

 Located 7 miles northeast of Sitka at the end of Halibut Point Road, about 3/4 mile from the Alaska Marine Highway ferry terminal.
+From the ferry terminal, turn left and drive 3/4 mile on Halibut Point Road.
+From the airport, cross O'Connell Bridge through downtown Sitka to the roundabout at Sawmill Creek Road and Halibut Point Road, then travel 7 miles north.
+The cabin is in the Estuary Loop at Campsite 6.
 Access to Sitka is only by ferry or airplane.
-From the ferry terminal, turn left and drive 3/4 mile on Halibut Point Road.
-The Estuary Loop, where the cabin is located, is accessed from the last right turn before the end of the highway.
-From the airport, cross the O'Connell Bridge through downtown Sitka to the roundabout at Sawmill Creek Road and Halibut Point Road, turn onto Halibut Point Road and travel 7 miles north.

 Amenities